isomerpages/moe-meridianpri/_the-meridian-experience/Home Based Learning/HBL Daily Learning Plans.md

 ---
 Dear P6 Students

-Please select class from the drop-down menu below to retrieve your class Revision Plans.
+Please select class from the list below to retrieve your class Revision Plans.

 <b>For&nbsp;Study Break from 25 to 27 Sep 2023</b>